CalebR27/EMR-App/README.md

 # EMR-App
 Sample Electronic Medical Records System connected to a backend database using a JDBC driver.
+Backend database is running on AWS RDS.

 There are three tables, each with their own fields.
 They are as follows: